-Italy's PM Conte confident to finalize talks over new govt by Wednesday
+Italy's PM Conte confident on finalizing talks over new government by Wednesday

 He said on Friday after talks with Conte that Italy’s next government must cut income taxes to boost consumption, relaunch investment and focus on health and education.

-Former prime minister and former PD leader Matteo Renzi, to whom many party lawmakers owe their allegiance, was quoted in Il Sole business daily as saying: “We do politics thinking of a common good.
+The former prime minister and former PD leader, Matteo Renzi, to whom many party lawmakers owe their allegiance, was quoted in Il Sole business daily as saying: “We do politics thinking of a common good.
 Italy needs a government that averts a planned VAT tax increase and pulls the country out of the isolation in Europe caused by Salvini.”

 Beppe Grillo, the influential founder of 5-Star, came out in favor of a deal on Saturday, calling on the PD to seize the “unique” chance to form a coalition.